-Discussion of applicability of the method.
-This procedure works in all cases where the non-deterministic interrupt points (where another, parallel branch is permitted to attract attention) can be brought to the top-level block of the "operators", and not be hidden deeper down in recursion.
+Discussion of Applicability of the Method: This procedure works in all cases where the nondeterministic interrupt points (where another, parallel branch is permitted to attract attention) can be brought to the toplevel block of the "operators," and not be hidden deeper down in recursion.
 In principle, the trick is that the control stack (the stack of function calls) is only one element deep at the interrupt points (containing the call from the supervisor to the operator), and then the control stack information, plus the information of how far we have gotten, can be put in one additional transfer variable.
 With this method, we have no control stack environment, but merely a variable-binding environment at the interrupt points, and this is exactly what FUNARG (or procedure closures) can handle.

-We believe that this method is sufficiently powerful to handle e.g. all cases which may occur when PC axioms are mapped into rules, and probab ly also a broader application.
+We believe that this method is sufficiently powerful to handle, e.g., all cases which may occur when PC axioms are mapped into rules, and probably also a broader application.

-A questionable feature of this method is that one must in principle decide at "compile-time" which retrievals are to be done by "big" search, and which are to be done by "short" intermediate statement (= non-controlled statement) search.
-In some applications this is OK, since some relations are only stored explicitly or almost explicitly; in others it may not be acceptable.
+A questionable feature of this method is that one must in principle decide at "compile-time" which retrievals are to be done by "big" search, and which are to be done by "short" intermediate statement (=noncontrolled statement) search.
+In some applications this is alright, since some relations are only stored explicitly or almost explicitly; in others it may not be acceptable.

-Requirements on the programming language.
-If the conversion from PC axiom to operator is to be done automatically, then the selected programming language must of course be able to generate and manipulate programs in the same language.
-LISP is then an obvious choice.
+Requirements on the Programming Language: If the conversion from PC axiom to operator is to be done automatically, then the selected programming language must of course be able to generate and manipulate programs in the same language.
+Lisp is then an obvious choice.
 However, during the execution of the search, our requirement is instead that we must be able to create a procedure closure, and send it around as data.
-Some simulation languages, notably Simula 67^{10} have this facility, as well as $POP-2^{11}$ and ECL^{12} .
-LISP1.5 systems (a-list systems) provide it through the FUNARG feature.
-Later LISP systems (LISP 1.6, original BBN-LISP) do not provide it.
-A method for providing FUNARG in BBN-LISP-type systems without undue loss of efficiency has been proposed in 9 .
+Some simulation languages, notably Simula 67 [10] have this facility, as well as POP-2 [11] and ECL [12].
+Lisp 1.5 systems (a-list systems) provide it through the FUNARG feature.
+Later Lisp systems (Lisp 1.6, original BBN-Lisp) do not provide it [7].
+A method for providing FUNARG in BBN-Lisp-type systems without undue loss of efficiency has been proposed in [9].

-It has been suggested that the notion of a "remainder procedure", as used in this paper, is rather closely connected with the notion of "continuation", which has recently proved helpful in discussing the denotational semantics of programming languages 13.
+It has been suggested that the notion of a "remainder procedure," as used in this paper, is rather closely connected with the notion of continuation, which has recently proved helpful in discussing the denotational semantics of programming languages [13].

-Implementation.
-The author has participated in the development of a program, called PCDB (Predicate Calculus Data Base), which is organized according to the search supervisor principle.
-This program was described in reference 14, and contains a compiler which accepts PC axioms and generates corresponding LISP programs.
-It also contains a simple supervisor, elaborate data base handling facilities, etc. which are needed.
+Implementation: The author has participated in the development of a program, called (predicate calculus data base (PCDB), which is organized according to the search supervisor principle.
+This program was described in reference [14], and contains a compiler which accepts PC axioms and generates corresponding Lisp programs.
+It also contains a simple supervisor, elaborate data base handling facilities, etc., which are needed.
 The present (1972) version of PCDB lets the supervisor administrate the remainder procedures in an ad hoc and not completely general way.
 A new compiler is being written, which will administrate them with FUNARG expressions as indicated in this paper.
 We hope to have it working at the time of the conference.